Salihugurlu/AWS/aws/Hands-on/02_17_2022_Auto_Scaling_with_Policy_LT/README.md

 - Go back to Autoscaling page and refresh the cloudwatch alarm

-- Select `Auto Scaling-Add` as Cloudwatch Alarm
+- Select `Auto Scaling-Remove` as Cloudwatch Alarm

 - Take the Action :